astroport-fi/aips/AIP0/aip0.md

 3. **Avoid overlap:** Multiple AIPs must not implement the same type of behavior independently.
 For instance, there should not be two separate, interchangeable ways to create new Astroport pool types.

 4. **Clarity:** An AIP must not have equally valid conflicting interpretations.
-A AIP must be as clear and easy to understand as possible.
+An AIP must be as clear and easy to understand as possible.

 5. **Brevity:** An AIP must be as short as possible, including only what is essential given the other core principles.